Talis Biomedical Corporation ( - GuruFocus.com

 On April 28, 2023, Judge Susan Illston denied defendants' motion to dismiss the second amended complaint.
 As a result, the lawsuit against Talis will proceed.

-What Now: Talis Biomedical Corporation (TLIS) shareholders have legal options.
+What Now: Talis Biomedical Corporation (TLIS, Financial) shareholders have legal options.
 If you own shares of Talis, contact us for more information.

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.